dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 Methods `File.mkdirs` and `Files.createDirectories` also create non-existing parent directories.

-Method `Path.move` is not only used for renaming, but also for moving files.
+Method `Files.move` is not only used for renaming, but also for moving files.

 Note that NIO.2 is not only more powerful and "strict" than the old I/O API, but it is also cleaner, by making a distinction between paths (`Path`) and file operations involving paths.
 For example, creating a directory gets